CAMP KFIR FAQ

-Thursdays at BMA are our Big Trip Days.
+Thursdays are our Big Trip Days.
 We take pride in taking our campers to the best of what our city has to offer.
 Our venues will differ based on age divisions as we are committed to providing the best age appropriate experience to all of our campers.

 Our weekly email will provide an elaborate breakdown of our upcoming week, including but not limited to what specific exciting programming is in store for the coming week, what our campers need to bring to camp every day of the week and what, if any, adjustments would possibly be made to the anticipated schedule.

 Does the price of camp include lunch?
 The price does include lunch.
 We are exploring several partnerships with local catering companies to see what hot lunch program will be the best option.
 We will update our website as soon as we have concluded this research.

 What staff does Camp Kfir employ?
 Do you do background checks?

 Camp Kfir takes great pride in hiring the best staff our city has to offer.
 Modeling the behaviors that we want our campers to embody is our highest priority.